 Local governments in the area of the Colca Canyon are worried as they assume that designating the national park will hinder economic development of the region.
 However, unreasonably guided development of tourism, including unregulated construction of tourist centres without comprehensive plans which take into account nature protection and the environment capacity endangers the sustainable development of the area.
 Establishing management zones of socio-economic development adequate to the bio-and geo-diversity occurring in the area, may be an opportunity for the environment and the inhabitants.
-Management zones with determined rules of the sustainable management and planning of national parks.
+Management zones with determined rules of the environment protection and environment resources usage is one of the basic elements of the sustainable management and planning of national parks.
 They help to resolve conflicts between land users and natural-cultural factors.
 Hence, increase of the environmental awareness of the local community will be crucial for the future economy and the environmental status of the study area.
 Designation of the National Park Colca Canyon and the Valley of Volcanoes can only take place when approved by the local authorities representing the interests of the local inhabitants.